 After graduating from Gateway School of Recording in 1997 Rainy went on to work as a house engineer at Chapel Studios in Lincolnshire, working with a wide variety of bands and producers, from Metal band Napalm Death to world musics Dr. Didg to alternative Scottish Rock band Del Amitri.
 He then moved to Wales and engineered for guitarist Uli Jon Roth (The Scorpions) as well as continuing to work as a studio and live engineer.

 Rainy and The Dust is the live band project of Bristol-based singer/songwriter Rainy.
 In whatever form it takes they bring to the stage beautiful rootsy-acoustic world grooves, infused with the positivity of Rainy’s lyrics and tied together by an eclectic and laid back musical style.
-When people are trying to put a finger on Rainy and The Dust’s sound, they are often compared with the likes of Dave Matthews, G-Love and Paul Simon.
+When people are trying to put a finger on Rainy and The Dust’s sound, they are often compared with the likes of Dave Matthews, Jack Johnson, G-Love and Paul Simon.
 In truth, they are nuances of all of the above... and something else entirely!

 “Is this the new west coast sound?
 Like Bill Withers on a surf board or a slacker generation Paul Simon.
 Rainy’s laid-back grooves get under your skin" Justin Adams (Robert Plant and the Sensational Space Shifters & Tinariwen producer, BBC3 world music award winner.)

 "Soundtrack to the summer!"
 Sophie Oliver (BBC Radio Bristol)